Table of Contents

 Finally, if you mark a return for disposal — for example, if items are defective or damaged — the items will be recycled within 48 hours of being received by the ecommerce fulfilment centre.

 These options help you manage returns and returned inventory efficiently and with transparency that Amazon FBA processes often lack.

 By now, I’m sure you’ve realised that FBA returns can eat up a lot of time — and failing to take action with each return can cause you to lose out on potential reimbursements as well as unwarranted hits to your seller rating.

 Every seller needs to monitor their returns and keep track of reimbursements — which can become a tedious task if you are managing more than $25,000 in transactions per month.
 That’s why it may make more sense to automate these processes with a third-party logistics provider like ShipBob.

 ShipBob offers Fulfilment by Merchant (FBM) and if you utilise Amazon fulfilment today, we highly recommend diversifying your fulfilment options (e.g., use both FBA and FBM) to maximise sales.
 Learn why sellers have moved off of Amazon to ShipBob for FBM here.

 As ecommerce returns continue to grow, so do solutions that make them less of a headache for both merchants and customers.
 Watch our webinar, 5 Steps to Build Loyalty Through Online Returns below and get ideas on how to make it easier to exchange or return items.

-If you need help fulfilling orders and don’t want to use FBA, see if ShipBob can help you.
-With a wide array of fulfillment services and returns services catered to you, get in touch today.
+If you need help fulfiling orders and don’t want to use FBA, see if ShipBob can help you.
+With a wide array of fulfilment services and returns services catered to you, get in touch today.
 Request a pricing quote below.